 Opportunities for ecotourism and attitudes

 The local wetland ecology and its associated wildlife supports a significant tourist economy in the Loch Leven catchment.
-This is in contrast to the Lunan Water catchment where access to the reserve to view birds, especially the nesting Osprey is seen, by reserve managers, as potentially damaging to aspects of the ecology, such as wetland vegetation.
+This is in contrast to the Lunan Water catchment where access to the reserve to view birds, especially the nesting Osprey, is seen by reserve managers as potentially damaging to aspects of the ecology, such as wetland vegetation.

 Governance approaches to water level management.

 There is strong local input from riparian owners into water level management in the Lunan Water, but this is done on quite an informal basis.
-In contrast, in the Loch Leven catchment, governance of water levels is controlled a Royal Carter and involves a wide range of stakeholders.
-Whilst this means, in theory, that many stakeholder interests are represented, it also makes decision making and management of change very slow and cumbersome, and there is a strong bias towards managing the water level to meet the needs of downstream users.
+In contrast, in the Loch Leven catchment, governance of water levels is controlled by a Royal Charter and involves a wide range of stakeholders.
+Whilst this means, in theory, that many stakeholder interests are represented, it also makes decision making and management of change very slow and cumbersome.
+The original aim of installing flow regulation on the outflow from the loch was to provide a constant supply of water to downstream industry.
+A strong bias towards managing the water level of Loch Leven to meet the needs of downstream users remains to this day.
 There are proposals to electrify the Loch Leven sluice gates over the next couple of years, which may lead to more integrated management.
-Some lessons learned at Loch Leven could be applicable to attempts to manage water levels via remotely controlled weirs in the Lunan Water.
+Some lessons learned at Loch Leven may be applicable to the management of water levels in the Lunan Water via remotely controlled weirs.

 Opportunities for hydro schemes

 The existence of exit structures from lochs in the two catchments provide potential opportunities for hydro-electric generation schemes.
+There are existing hydro-electric generation schemes on the River Leven downstream of the Leven sluices.

 Planning for catchment stakeholder discussions

-It was agreed that a way to explore these differences in ecosystem services across these catchments with stakeholders could be to arrange a suitable agenda item at the annual Loch Leven Catchment Management meeting in February, to which some key stakeholders in the Lunan Water could be invited.
+It was agreed that a way to explore the differences in ecosystem services across these catchments with stakeholders could be to arrange a suitable agenda item at the annual Loch Leven Catchment Management meeting, to which some key stakeholders in the Lunan Water could be invited.
 This would help them to compare notes and reflect on how to achieve better sediment and water management in both catchments.

 Actions